RafalKucharskiPK/ExMAS/README.md

 * KPIs of sharing
 * trip sharing attributes

-ExMAS is a `python` based open-source package.
+ExMAS is a `python` based open-source package applicable to general networks and demand patterns.

 If you find this code useful in your research, please consider citing: _Kucharski R. , Cats.
 O 2020.
 Exact matching of attractive shared rides (ExMAS) for system-wide strategic evaluations, Transportation Research Part B 139 (2020) 285-310_